Bingchao-Zhao/GMAP/README.md

 `Note: Training and testing can still be performed using WSI at other magnifications, but results may differ from those reported in the paper.`

 ### Label
 We place the labels of the TCGA datasets IDH, 1p19q,TERT and +7/-10 in `label/total_label.csv` as an example.
-In the table, `1` represents: 'IDH mutation, 1p19q co-deletion, TERT mutation and +7/-10 molecular event，`0` represents the wild-type.
+In the table, `1` represents: 'IDH mutation, 1p19q co-deletion, TERT mutation and +7/-10 positive，`0` represents the wild-type or negative.

 ### 1. Tissue segmentation and feature extraction
 The preprocessing and feature extraction step in this study follow the same protocol as described in the CLAM framework.
 Feature extraction of slide can be performed using either the `ResNet50` or `UNI`.
 The optimal performance in this paper comes from the features extracted by `UNI`.
 For implementation details, please refer to: https://github.com/mahmoodlab/CLAM.